pimcore/studio-ui-bundle/doc/01_Installation.md

-# Installation of the xTemplate Bundlex
+# Installation of the Workbench Ui Bundle

 :::info